noisebridge/nb_whiteboarding/readme.md

 3. Grab a copy of [Cracking the Coding Interview](http://ahmed-badawy.com/blog/wp-content/uploads/2018/10/Cracking-the-Coding-Interview-6th-Edition-189-Programming-Questions-and-Solutions.pdf), read a few chapters and try some problems.
 4. Sign up for [LeetCode](https://leetcode.com/ggorlen/) and [other coding challenge sites](https://medium.com/coderbyte/the-10-best-coding-challenge-websites-for-2018-12b57645b654) and try a few problems.

+## Pull request guidelines

+- Please adhere to your language's typical style guidelines for indentation, whitespace and casing.
+- Focus on realistic solutions to whiteboarding problems (cap lines of code at a reasonable amount but feel free to subtract lines used to write larger helper functions that an interviewer would typically allow to be abbreviated, like a [disjoint-set](https://en.wikipedia.org/wiki/Disjoint-set_data_structure)).
+- Add a basic test suite or driver code.

 ## Past problems

 ### 11/07/2018